Lewis Ginter

 Lewis Ginter (April 4, 1824 – October 2, 1897) was an American businessman, financier, military officer, real estate developer, and philanthropist based in Richmond, Virginia.
-Ginter acquired his fortune through his various business ventures and became one of Richmond's wealthiest citizens.
-While the Jefferson Hotel and Ginter Park embody some of Ginter's major urban contributions to Richmond, many of his philanthropic gifts were given anonymously to charitable organizations and individuals in need.
-Ginter served in the Confederacy, attaining the rank of major and also played a major role in bringing Richmond back from the ravages of the Civil War.
+He acquired his fortune through diverse business ventures and became one of Richmond's wealthiest citizens.
+Ginter served in the Confederacy at the rank of major and later played a role in reconstructing Richmond after the Civil War.

 Early life

-Lewis Ginter was born to John and Elizabeth Ginter on April 4, 1824, in New York City.
-His father owned a grocery store, but died soon after Ginter was born.
-Several years later, Ginter's mother died, leaving him to be raised by his married sister, Jane Ginter Arents.
+Lewis Ginter was born on April 4, 1824, in New York City to Dutch immigrants John and Elizabeth Ginter.
+His father, who owned a grocery store, died shortly after his birth.
+After his mother died several years later, he was raised by his sister, Jane Ginter Arents.

-Richmond

-Early business
+Early career

-In 1842, at the age of eighteen, Ginter relocated to Richmond, Virginia, to open up a shop selling notions and toys.
-He had visited the city at least once before with an uncle.
-Ginter soon moved up to the "house furnishings" business.
-Then, in 1853, he began marketing wholesale notions and imported fancy goods to village and country merchants, and in early 1860 his nephew, George Arents, joined the partnership of Ginter, Alvey & Arents.
-It was known as "the largest wholesale notion house and handlers of white goods and Irish linen in the South."
-Ginter traveled throughout the United States and Europe in search of quality merchandise, and amassed a considerable fortune before the beginning of the American Civil War.
-Preparing for unpredictable times, Ginter invested in large quantities of tobacco, sugar, and cotton that were stored in Richmond warehouses in order to protect his wealth.
+In 1842, at the age of 18, Ginter relocated to Richmond, Virginia to open a shop selling notions and toys.
+The business expanded into household furnishings, and by 1853, transitioned to marketing wholesale notions and imported fashionable goods to village and country merchants.
+In early 1860, his nephew George Arents joined the partnership of Ginter, Alvey & Arents.
+The business became "the largest wholesale notion house and handlers of white goods and Irish linen in the South."
+Ginter traveled throughout the United States and Europe to source merchandise and amassed a considerable fortune before the Civil War.
+Preparing for unpredictable times and in order to protect his wealth, Ginter invested in large quantities of tobacco, sugar, and cotton that were stored in Richmond warehouses.

-Military office
+Military service

-Although he was originally from the North, Ginter supported his adopted home in the Confederacy by buying Confederate bonds and waiving outstanding debts.
+Although he was originally from the North, Lewis Ginter supported his new home in the Confederacy, buying Confederate bonds and waiving outstanding debts.
 Shortly after the war broke out, he volunteered in the Confederate Quartermaster Department in Richmond, amassing supplies for the troops.
-He joined the Confederate Army as a commissary with the rank of Major in 1862 and received praise from his superiors for his deeds on and off the battlefield, which earned him the nickname "The Fighting Commissary."
+He joined the Confederate Army as a commissary with the rank of Major in 1862 and was commended by his superiors for his deeds on and off the battlefield, earning him the nickname "The Fighting Commissary."
 Major Ginter served under Generals Robert E. Lee, Joseph R. Anderson, Stonewall Jackson, A.P.
-Hill and Edward Lloyd Thomas, and retained this title from affectionate Southerners long after the war ended.
-As fate would have it, Major Ginter was in the Confederate capital on official business during the Evacuation and capture of Richmond and retreated to Amelia Court House, Virginia, to meet up with the remnants of his brigade.
-He was present during Lee's surrender at Appomattox Court House, and returned to Richmond several days later.
+Hill, and Edward Lloyd Thomas, and retained this title from Southern contemporaries long after the war ended.
+He was in the Confederate capital during the evacuation and capture of Richmond and retreated to Amelia Court House, Virginia, to meet up with the remaining members of his brigade.
+He was also present during Lee's surrender at Appomattox Court House, and returned to Richmond several days later.